-Viewing the cliff dwellings at Walnut Canyon National Monument requires a 0.9-mile walk and a climb of 185 feet up 240 steps at an elevation of just less than 6,700 feet.
-It's a nice walk for visitors who are reasonably fit.
+Viewing the cliff dwellings at Walnut Canyon National Monument requires a 0.9-mile walk on the Island Trail and a climb of 185 feet up 240 steps at an elevation of just less than 6,700 feet.
+The trail is a nice hourlong walk for visitors who are reasonably fit.

-Pot hunters removed many relics from Walnut Canyon, which was not protected as a national monument until 1915.
+Pot hunters removed many relics from Walnut Canyon starting in the late 1800s.
+The Forest Service built a ranger cabin in 1904 to protect Walnut Canyon.
+It was not protected as a national monument until 1915.